 A broody hen that raises her chicks will defend them if you allow nature to take its course.
 However, if you purchase an incubator and attempt to hatch your own eggs, you will have difficulties integrating them immediately.

 Whatever you do, do not rush integrating chicks into your flock.

 Keep chicks in separate pens for the first 15-16 weeks of their life.
+Do not forget to give them plenty of food and a good baby chick waterer.
 Once the chicks’ feathers resemble the current chickens feathers, you can begin introducing them to the rest of the flock.